phone icon

 Quitting isn’t even the hardest part.
 It isn’t even what happens to you when you quit.
 The hardest part of the journey to sobriety is attempting sobriety in the first place.
 Still, people can and do recover from alcoholism, perhaps more often than you may think.

-OK so you need to quit, you know it’s going to be tough, but you know it’s possible.
+Ok, so you need to quit, you know it’s going to be tough, but you know it’s possible.
 Professional treatment is strongly recommended.
 What follows is a list of reasons and ways to stay on the path to recovery.
 There is no particular order of any kind.
 We have simply combined our knowledge of alcohol treatment to give you a guide on how to stay sober.

 With drinking, we tend to think in black and white terms: are you an alcoholic or a normal drinker?
 Meanwhile, the large gray area in between is full of problematic drinkers who either are alcoholics, or are well on their way.
 If you have a drinking problem, chances are you are aware of it.
 As the old saying goes, the first step is admitting you have a problem.